Santiago Cable Car: Characteristics

 The new cable car has 47 cabins (16 red, 16 blue and 15 green) that can carry up to 6 people each, plus 8 cars designed exclusively to carry bicycles (four in each cart) and a maintenance trolley.
 Its speed varies between 1 and 5 meters per second (18 km/h).

 The system has three stations: Oasis, Tupahue and Cumbre.
-In the latter it connects with the Funicular de Santiago.
+At the last of these it connects with the Funicular de Santiago.
 The Tupahue is located near the Tupahue Pool, the Mapulemu Botanical Garden ("Forest of the Earth") and the Camino Real Restaurant.